Invest-In-a-Tech/Deep-Reinforcement-Learning-DayTradingAgent/README.md

 ## Conclusion

-This project is a comprehensive application that uses machine learning for live trading.
-It demonstrates the use of various Python libraries and techniques, including data preprocessing, feature engineering, machine learning, and live trading.
+This project is a comprehensive application that uses deep reinforcement learning for live trading.
+It demonstrates the use of various Python libraries and techniques, including data preprocessing, feature engineering, deep reinforcement learning, and live trading.